mwojnars/hypertag/README.md

 Here, `tableRow` is a custom tag that wraps up plain-text contents of table cells with appropriate `tr` & `td` tags to produce a listing of products.
-As you can see, a hypertag may accept attributes and they can have default values, just like arguments of Python functions.
-This hypertag can be used with named (keyword) or unnamed attributes, similar to a Python function:
+As you can see, a hypertag may accept attributes, and they can have default values, similar to Python functions.
+A hypertag can be used with named (keyword) or unnamed attributes:

     table
         tableRow 'Porsche'  '200,000'
         tableRow 'Jaguar'   '150,000'
         tableRow 'Maserati' '300,000'
-        tableRow 'Cybertruck'
+        tableRow name='Cybertruck'

 What a clean piece of code it is compared to the always-cluttered HTML?
 In raw HTML, and in many templating languages too, you would need much more typing: